figtools/figgy.docs/getting-started/basics.md

 The purpose of this is to demonstrate one of the most powerful features of Figgy.
 Figgy is _driven by events_.
 Every change is an event, which means every change, *ever*, is logged and stored.
 Figgy stores a complete history of every change in our Figgy sandbox.
-Now come at me bro!
-Do some damage!
-Mess up my configs - I dare you!
+Do your worse, I dare you to mess up my **Fig Orchard**!
-I'll just *restore* them to how they were at some in time - to the second - in the past.
+I'll just *restore* my figs to how they were at some in time - to the second - in the past.
 Not-a-thing you can do about it! ;)

 ## Declarative Configuration
 'GitOps' is about defining the _desired state_ of your infrastructure in a versioned Git repository.
 Figgy's goal is to bring this same approach to application config management.
-Git repositories aren't the place for loads of Key/Value pairs though, so With Figgy, you will first 'declare' what your application needs to run.
+Git repositories aren't the place for loads of Key/Value pairs though, so with Figgy, you will first 'declare' what your application needs to run.
 Next you'll use the Figgy CLI to ensure your configs are where they need to be.
 Finally your CICD pipeline can perform additional validation at deployment time.
 This declarative definition can be dynamically generated through static code analysis or reflection.
 In other words, let your code tell your CICD process what configurations it needs.